 Echocardiogram helps to assess the following:

-- The size and shape of heart, and the size, thickness and movement of heartís walls.
+- The size and shape of the heart, and the size, thickness, and movement of heartís walls.

 - The heartís pumping strength and function.